jundalisay/sp/content/en/superphysics/principles/chapter-04b.md

-Currently, humans are on the early stages of the 4th density.
+Currently, humans are on the early stages of the 4th perception density.
-- We have long had the concept of the malleability or subjectivity of time since the time of the Vedas, Gita, Parmenides and the Stoics.
+- We have long had the perception of the malleability or subjectivity of time since the time of the Vedas, Gita, Parmenides and the Stoics.
 - We have knowledge of abstract philosophy which proves a belief in the metaphysical domain.
 - Yet there is no consensus of what the “physics” of the metaphysical domain is.